The Experts for Informed Consent Lawsuits

 The attorneys at Davis Adams diligently discover the important facts, retain world-class expert witnesses, and methodically prepare lawsuits concerning informed consent violations for trial in a way that maximizes the opportunity for a verdict that provides justice for our client.

 Picture it: you’re sitting in the doctor’s office, waiting for your name to be called, and the front desk gives you a clipboard full of documents to read, complete, and sign.
 After a line or two, your eyes glaze over and you start scanning for the checkboxes to complete.

 Although we’ve all been there, the consequences of uninformed consent can be grave.
 And what’s more, uninformed consent is not your fault as the patient.
-The responsibility lies with the doctors, nurses, or other medical professionals.
+The responsibility lies with the doctors, nurses, and other health care providers.
 They must explain to the patient exactly what will take place during the procedure, what risks exist, and what alternative treatments may be available.

 Failing to fully explain all of this information and obtain informed consent may constitute nursing malpractice,emergency room malpractice, or a lack of informed consent lawsuit.
 If you suffer adverse effects from medical treatment and you were not aware that these effects may occur, contact the medical malpractice specialists at Davis Adams to discuss your options.